AlmajedHS/RetailStore/README.md

 In order to build the project from the command line, as I mentioned, you will need maven.
 Go the project directory and run mvn compile.
 Running mvn clean package

+A UML picture and a SonarQube report are attached in the repository.